 Sometimes you just have to get up and start cleaning.
 As moms, we tend to put things off because we are feeling overwhelmed, and because there is so much mess.

-Don’t think about it like that, think about how much cleaner your home will be in 1 hour and use that as your cleaning inspiration.
+Don’t think about it like that, think about how much cleaner your home and use that as your cleaning inspiration.

 If you’re waiting until you are motivated to clean – that’s never going to happen.

 So take a deep breath and let’s get started towards your goal of a tidy home.

 #4 Make it fun!

 I like to put on some upbeat music or listen to a podcast when I am cleaning, it helps me to get motivated to clean, and makes the cleaning process so much easier!

 If there’s too much silence in the house, I’m focused on just the cleaning, if there’s music, I’m listening to that, and before I know it, I have just vacuumed the floor for 30 minutes while listening to my favorite podcast.